aibolik/aibolik.github.io/README.md

 # My personal website v3

+> Active development is in progress

 This is my third iteration of personal website.
 Under the hood I use [GatsbyJS](https://www.gatsbyjs.org/), [ReactJS](https://reactjs.org/) and [Contentful](https://contenful.com) for API based Content Management System.

+[Here is a link](https://elastic-bhabha-78ee1e.netlify.com/) to preview site on netlify.

 ## Motivation

 I started to realize that I want to write and teach some stuff that I know.
 So I managed to start (tech) blogging and started writing on [Medium](https://medium.com/@aibolkussain) and [dev.to](https://dev.to/aibolik).
 Then I realized that I also have [my own website](https://aibolik.github.io), hosted on GitHub Pages.
 At front that was just a Jekyll theme and my markdown content.
-Since I am a FrontEnd/JavaScript(I actually like considering myself more full stack 😀) developer, I must create website on my own and it should coinside with my stack.
+Since I am a FrontEnd/JavaScript(I actually like considering myself as a full stack 😀) developer, I must create website on my own and it should coinside with my stack.
 Therefore I've chosen a stack listed before and managed eventually to do it.

 ## Installing

-To be written
+Run `yarn install` to install all dependencies.

 ### Initial Configuration

-To be written
+Currently there is no configuration, but more to come.

 ## Developing

-To be written
+In order to start developing and run it on localhost run `yarn develop`(after all dependencies have installed).
+Then you can go to [localhost:8000](http://localhost:8000) to see the project.
+Addtionally [localhost:8000/___graphql](http://localhost:8000/___graphql) is available from where you can make *GraphQL* queries.

 ### Building

-To be written
+If you run `yarn build` you will get optimized build in `public/` folder.

 ### Deploying / Publishing

-To be written
+The project is deployed freely on Netlify [here](https://elastic-bhabha-78ee1e.netlify.com/).

 ## Features

-To be written
+The list of features I want to have to be ready to replace current website:
+- Implemented design as in my XD project(Will share later)
+- Responsive Design(mobile and tablet+)
+- Integration with Contenful
+- Blog Articles built from Contenful
+- Articles supporting rich markdown(with code highlighting)
+- About page
+- Sign Up form for Newsletters

+Other features those are not critical for release:
+- Projects page
+- Newsletters page
+- Courses page
+- Disqus integration
+- SEO optimization
+- What I've learnt section
+- Division of exploring posts by category/tags
+- Post views
+- Post upvoting
+- Archive of posts
+- RSS feed
+- Suggested/Related posts

 ## Configuration

-To be written
+Nothing to configure for now